-The common IT practice of assigning the same local administrator name and password to every workstation in a Windows domain is one of the largest information security holes any organization can have.
-If someone decrypts this common account’s password they gain full administrator access to all other machines in the organization with that same password.
+Assigning the same local administrator name and password to every workstation in a Windows domain creates a security hole.
+If someone decrypts this common password they gain administrator access to all other machines with that same password.

-Systems administrators should change the built-in administrator password on all of their systems at regular intervals (at least every 30 days).
+Systems administrators should change the built-in administrator password on all of their systems at least every 30 days.
 The local administrator passwords should also be changed immediately when there is turnover in the IT staff.

 Want to learn more?
 Fill out the form to download the whitepaper Solving the Common Admin Password Problem.